ndau/commands/cmd/ndsh/README.md

     - or specify them from the command line
 - refer to accounts by nicknames or minimal suffixes
 - list known accounts and nicknames
-- do anything the ndau tool can do:
+- do most things the ndau tool can do:
     - accounts
         - create new account, return address and derivation path
         - claim account